 - Members of the Audit Committee may attend meetings of the Audit Committee either in person or through other telephonic and/or electronic means of communication.

-- Should any member of the Audit Committee wish to attend a meeting through telephonic and/or electronic communications, prior arrangements shall be made with the secretary of the Audit Committee.
+- If any member of the Audit Committee wishes to attend a meeting through telephonic and/or electronic communications, prior arrangements should be made with the secretary of the Audit Committee.

-- Other than members of the Audit Committee, the Portfolio Manager and a representative of the external auditors shall normally attend meetings along with the members of the Audit Committee.
+- Other than members of the Audit Committee, the Portfolio Manager and a representative of the external auditors will normally attend meetings along with the members of the Audit Committee.

 Notice of meetings

-- Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Audit Committee, and to any other person required to attend within a reasonable time prior to the date of the meeting.
-Supporting papers shall be sent to Audit Committee members and to other attendees as appropriate, within a reasonable time prior to the date of the meeting.
+- Unless otherwise agreed, notice of each meeting confirming the venue, time and date, together with an agenda of items to be discussed, will be forwarded to each member of the Audit Committee and to any other person required to attend within a reasonable time prior to the date of the meeting.
+Supporting papers will be sent to Audit Committee members and to other attendees as appropriate, within a reasonable time prior to the date of the meeting.

-- Any member of the Audit Committee shall be entitled, by notice to the secretary of the Audit Committee, to include other matters relevant to the functions of the Audit Committee in the agenda of an Audit Committee meeting.
+- Any member of the Audit Committee is entitled, by notice to the secretary of the Audit Committee, to include other matters relevant to the functions of the Audit Committee in the agenda of an Audit Committee meeting.

 Minutes of meetings

-- Minutes of the Audit Committee meetings shall be kept by the secretary of the Audit Committee and shall be available for inspection by any member of the Audit Committee or Director at any reasonable time on reasonable notice.
+- Minutes of the Audit Committee meetings will be kept by the secretary of the Audit Committee and will be available for inspection by any member of the Audit Committee or Director at any reasonable time on reasonable notice.

 Annual general meeting

-- The chairman of the Audit Committee shall attend the annual general meeting of the Company and be prepared to respond to any Shareholder questions on the Audit Committee’s activities.
+- The chairman of the Audit Committee will attend the annual general meeting of the Company and be prepared to respond to any Shareholder questions on the Audit Committee’s activities.

-The Audit Committee shall be responsible for performing the duties set out below:
+The Audit Committee is responsible for performing the duties set out below:

 - In particular, the Audit Committee shall review and challenge where necessary:

-- the clarity of disclosure in the company’s financial statements and the context in which statements are made; and
+- The clarity of disclosure in the company’s financial statements and the context in which statements are made

-- all material information presented with the financial statements, such as the business review and the corporate governance statement (insofar as it relates to the audit and risk management).
+- All material information presented with the financial statements, such as the business review and the corporate governance statement (as it relates to the audit and risk management)

-- Where the Audit Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the Board.
+- Where the Audit Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it will report its views to the Board.

 Internal controls and risk management systems

-The Audit Committee shall review the adequacy and effectiveness of the Company’s internal financial controls and internal control and risk management systems and review and approve the statements to be included in the annual report concerning internal controls and risk management;
+The Audit Committee will review the adequacy and effectiveness of the Company’s internal financial controls and internal control and risk management systems and review and approve the statements to be included in the annual report concerning internal controls and risk management.

-The Audit Committee shall consider at least once a year whether there is a need for an internal audit function.
-The reasons for an absence of such a function should be explained in the relevant section of the annual report.
+The Audit Committee will consider at least once a year whether there is a need for an internal audit function.
+The reasons for an absence of such a function will be explained in the relevant section of the annual report.